freenas/freenas-docs/userguide/storage.rst

 main data cache ("ARC").
 By default, DDTs and other file system metadata use up to 25% of ARC.
 Therefore if a system has 32 GB of RAM and 20 GB is available for ZFS, ZFS would aim to apportion this 25% (5 GB) for metadata and 75% (15 GB) for file data.
-The DDTs culd not rely on more than 5 GB of RAM (and perhaps less), which may only allow dedup of 1 TB in many cases.
+DDTs could not rely on more than 5 GB of RAM (and perhaps less), which may only allow dedup of 1 TB in many cases.

-On systems with a large amount of RAM, metadata can use more RAM at the expense of file cache data.
+On systems with a large amount of RAM, where dedup is a possibility, more RAM can be reserved for metadata at the expense of file cache data.
 For example: suppose that a 12 TB pool requires 30 GB for the DDTs (2.5 GB per TB).
 On a system with 64 GB of RAM, the user could reserve 40 GB for metadata and DDT, and leave the rest (24 GB) for the system, jails, and other file cache.
 This would be done by creating a :ref:`Tunable` called :command:
 `vfs.zfs.arc_meta_limit` of type *loader*, and entering the amount of RAM to be used for metadata, using G for GB or M for MB (in this case, 40G).
 The setting requires a reboot to become activated.
 #endif freenas

 .. index:: Compression